50 Ding3 鼎

-Text: Ding (the caldron) is filled with solidity (i.e. ingredients); my unfriendly counterpart is ill, (but) which is not able to affect me; (this is of) auspiciousness.
+Ding (the caldron) is filled fully with stuffs (i.e. talent and ability).
+My unfriendly counterpart is ill, but which is not able to affect me; this is of auspiciousness.

-Commentary on the image: Ding (the caldron) is filled with solidity (i.e. ingredients), (signifying that) it must be prudent in selecting where to go.
-My unfriendly counterpart is ill, (but I will feel) no discontent in the end.
+Commentary on the image: Ding (the caldron) is filled fully with stuffs (i.e. talent and ability), signifying it must be prudent in selecting where to go.
+My unfriendly counterpart is ill, but I will feel no discontent in the end.

 Enlightenment through nine two: to disregard the negative influence and be prudent in selecting the right partner, or the right path.
-A person has talent and ability, but can't win the recruiter”¦s favour because of his adversary”¦s interference.
-He shouldn”¦t be affected by this but be prudent in selecting the right way to go; this is auspicious.
-If this line changed to feminine and lost correlation with line 5 (as the king looks for talent), the hexagram would become Lu (56), to journey (in adversity), where it needs to seek a place it can realise its aspirations.
+A person has talent and ability, but can't win the recruiter’s favour because of his adversary’s interference.
+He shouldn’t be affected by this but be prudent in selecting the right way to go; this is auspicious.
+If this line changed to feminine and lost correlation with line 5 (as the king looks for talent), the hexagram would become Lu (56), to journey (in adversity), signifying it starts wondering and seeking a place where it can realise its aspirations.

 The 3rd line

-Text: The ears of Ding (the caldron) alter, (so) one's act is impeded.
+The ears of Ding (the caldron) alter, so one's act is impeded.
 The pheasant broth cannot be eaten.
-It just starts to rain and regret will be lessened, (and) this will end with auspiciousness.
+It just starts to rain and regret will be lessened; this will end with auspiciousness.

 The cauldron misses alignment with its ears, so it can't be lifted, signifying that focus changes and access disappears, so virtuous and able people can't be recruited, neither can innovation be implemented.
-However, once the recruiter changes to its user, or the innovation reaches its user, regret will be gone and it will become auspicious in the end.
+However, once the person in charge of recruitment changes, or the innovation reaches its user, regret will be gone and it will become auspicious in the end.

 Line 3 has no access to line 5, i.e. the ears of the cauldron, because line 4 remains in the way.
 Like a cauldron with no lifting ears (holes), virtuous and able people can be recruited.
 Line 3 is masculine which tends to move and is at the position for marching upward, but its act is impeded.